-The issuer will provide intercompany loans to the propcos.
-The main source of the interest and principal payment on the notes will be the payments made by the propco to the issuer related to the intercompany loans.
-The propco funds those payments from the net operating income which the data centres generate.
+The issuer has provided intercompany loans to the proposo.
+The main source of the interest and principal payment on the notes will be the payments made by the proposo to the issuer related to the intercompany loans.
+The proposo funds those payments from the net operating income which the data centres generate.